We just launched HRIS Sync, automate employee benefits management ⚡️

 Unfortunately, not everyone knows about the benefits they’re entitled to or the rights that protect them while they take it.

-Although you may not be able to manage Paternity Benefit for your working dads, you can put their minds at ease by leaving health insurance and retirement benefits to Yonder.
+Although employers may be unable to manage Paternity Benefit for their employees, you can put their minds at ease by leaving health insurance and retirement benefits to Kota

-Why not get your team covered with Yonder?
+So why not add your team to Kota and get them covered?
 It only takes 10 minutes!

 Aine Kavanagh